wasuratme96/MSAzure-ML-Engineer/CapStone Fraud-Detection/README.md

 ```
 ![lgbmresult_sdk](img/pipeline_hyperdrive/hyperdrive_bestrun.png)

-To improve the results in term of modelling,
+To improve the results in term of modelling, we might consider these items.
+- Increase number of `max_total_runs` from 100 to higher number (~500 - 1000)
+- Details search in area of good performance hyperparameters by using `GridParameterSampling`

 ### LGBM Hyperdrive :: Register Model
 We will use Azure SDK to register the best model. <br>